Protocol Guidelines for Events and Functions

 There is specific, prescribed protocol associated with public appearances of the Lieutenant Governor at events and receptions.
 This information should provide adequate guidance for most scenarios however, when in doubt, always contact the Office of the Lieutenant Governor for clarification and/or guidance.

-For any formal procession into a function, the Lieutenant Governor (and His Honour's spouse if applicable) and any accompanying guests (the vice-regal party) enter the hall or room last.
+For any formal procession into a function, the Lieutenant Governor (and Lieutenant Governor's spouse if applicable) and any accompanying guests (the vice-regal party) enter the hall or room last.
 The group is preceded by an Aide-de-Camp.
 At smaller, less official or less formal dinners, changes may be acceptable, however the Lieutenant Governor should always be the last to arrive.
 Any changes to an event must be approved by the Aide-de-Camp beforehand.

 Once the guests and head table/other dignitaries have entered the function, all attendees will be requested to rise, and the entrance of the Lieutenant Governor should be announced.